cpumarfrohberg/user_behavior/docs/NEO4J_ETL_IMPLEMENTATION_PLAN.md

 # Neo4j ETL Implementation Plan

 ## Overview
-Refactor `neo4j_etl/src/dump_stackexchange_payload.py` to load StackExchange data from MongoDB into Neo4j as a knowledge graph.
+ETL pipeline to load StackExchange data from MongoDB into Neo4j as a knowledge graph.
+The implementation is organized into modular components: `extract.py` (data transformation), `validate.py` (Neo4j-specific validation), and `inject.py` (Neo4j operations), orchestrated by `dump_stackexchange_payload.py`.

 ---